29th October, 2019

 Musculoskeletal disorders (MSDs) are conditions that affect the nerves, tendons, muscles and supporting structures, such as the discs in your back.
 They result from one or more of these tissues having to work harder than they’re designed to.

-And the consequences of a slip or trip when you are manual handling is higher.
+The consequences of a slip or trip when you are manual handling are higher.
 You don't have a free hand to hold a handrail or put out to break your fall.
+And whatever you are carrying will fall too!

 A hernia occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.